sarmilaupadhyaya/LDA-GIBBS-SAMPLING/README.md

 # LDA GIBBS SAMPLING #

-In this PROJECT, i implementED LDA and try it out on a corpus.
+In this PROJECT, I implemented LDA and tried it out on a corpus.

 Also, I implemented a Gibbs sampler which resamples a topic for each word in the corpus according to the probability distribution in formula [5] of Griffiths